Transfer news: Boost for Man Utd as Guardiola plays down City's Maguire links | Goal.com

 Boost for Man Utd in Maguire chase as Guardiola plays down City's chances of signing a centre-back

-Manchester United handed a major boost in pursuit of Leicester's Harry Maguire as Pep Guardiola plays down Manchester City's chances of signing another centre back.
+Manchester United have been handed a major boost in their pursuit of Leicester's Harry Maguire, with Pep Guardiola playing down Manchester City's chances of signing another centre back.

 City have been relatively quiet in the transfer window so far, with the signing of defensive midfielder Rodri from Atletico Madrid their only major acquisition.

-The Red Devils saw a £70 million bid rejected by Leicester at the start of July, but they are expected to return with an improved offer within the region of £80 million ($100m) before the end of the summer window.
+The Red Devils saw a £70 million bid rejected by Leicester at the start of July, but they are expected to return with an improved offer in the region of £80 million ($100m) before the end of the summer window on August 8.

 "There's a chance [of a defender coming in] but I don't know if it will be possible.
 We [already] have three incredible central defenders and Fernandinho can play in that position."

-Speculation over Leroy Sane's future at the Etihad Stadium has also been a hot topic of discussion in recent weeks, with Bayern Munich mooted as his most likely next destination.
+Speculation regarding Leroy Sane's future at the Etihad Stadium has also been a hot topic of discussion in recent weeks, with Bayern Munich mooted as his most likely next destination.

-Chairman Karl-Heinz Rummenigge and coach Niko Kovac have been vocal in their admiration of the 23-year-old with the former even suggesting Bayern are "ready" to make a move should the player express a wish to leave the Etihad Stadium.
+Chairman Karl-Heinz Rummenigge and coach Niko Kovac have been vocal in their admiration of the 23-year-old, with the former even suggesting Bayern are "ready" to make a move should the player express a wish to leave the north-west of England.

-Guardiola hinted at dissatisfaction with his former club's public pursuit and outlined his desire to keep Sane in the Premier League.
+However, Guardiola has hinted at his dissatisfaction with his former club's public pursuit, and outlined his desire to keep Sane in the Premier League.

 Pushed on if he had spoken to anyone at Bayern, Guardiola replied: "No."